Cyb3rC3lt/CrackMapExec-Modules/README.md

 **GROUPMEM Module - Domain Computers returned**

-This example shows an example of specifying an incorrect group name 'Computers' and the error handlinh in place.
+This example shows an example of specifying an incorrect group name 'Computers' and the error handling in place.
 Then a correct computers group being specified.

 <img alt="da" src="/images/COMPUTERS.jpg"/>